 With that said, orange is an exceptional and invigorating color for many in the world.
 Rather than avoiding orange (or any color for that matter), it’s important to discover your genetically preferred colors.

 Sticking with the colors you inherently love and that elevate your well-being can allow you to interview with confidence and present yourself in a flattering light.

 The attire you select also plays a key role in your interview appearance.
 For example, wearing a conservative tailored suit, crisp white shirt and casual shoes can project inconsistency.
 Or, a baggy suit can exude sloppiness and create confusion for the interviewer, distracting from your credentials.

-The less than optimal makeup colors can make you appear washed out, hard, frightening and less than enthusiastic — all far from perfect elements when interviewing.
+The less than optimal cosmetic colors can make you appear washed out, hard, frightening and less than enthusiastic — all far from perfect elements when interviewing.

-While makeup is another avenue for expressing your personality, you should not go overboard.
+While cosmetics are another avenue for expressing your personality, you should not go overboard.
 The last thing you want is to distract from the conversation.

 How To Identify The Optimal Colors For An Interview